Kitchen Cabinet Materials: Solid Wood vs MDF vs Plywood Compared

 Heavier than plywood

-Particle board is made from wood chips and resin pressed into sheets.
+Particle board is made from compressed wood chips and adhesive resin.

 Pros: